 Summarizing and reflecting on the Thinking School visits, we came to the conclusion that it is important to be guided by our chosen values, our common understanding, to think about our thinking, not to be afraid of change and making mistakes, involve all community members in looking for problem resolution and to welcome new things with a perspective of wonder and awe.

-We are looking forward to an exciting future and to further, mutually beneficial, collaboration.
 Article written by Ramutė Žemaitienė „Žemyna" Kindergarten, Vilnius